 What will you get from attending the Gun Dog Training for Pets?

 What I offer is different from the traditional gun dog training classes some local clubs offer.
 This is aimed at giving you an introduction into the gun dog training techniques without joining a club or working your dog.

 This will mean you can meet your dog’s breed traits with the confidence and knowledge to ensure they are mentally stimulated.
 You can make your normal walks challenging and fun for both of you.
 You will be more confident in a high distraction environment and start being proactive rather than reactive to your surroundings.

 Many of my clients come to the training centre once or twice a month just to learn new techniques and advance through the syllabus.
 There is no ongoing commitment.
 If there is availability you book and turn up.

-The centre is open every Sunday for gun dog training classes so you have a lot of choice and flexibility.
+The centre is open every Saturday, Sunday and weekday sessions for gun dog training classes so you have a lot of choice and flexibility.
 You can make bookings at the top of the page and if there is anything else I can help with then contact me.

 Get yourself a qualified and experienced gun dog instructor.
 Muttley Solutions only offers training to those who have a gun dog breed and don’t wish to work or compete them

 Recall training is essential for all dogs.
 For gun dog breeds who have a high work ethic and high prey drive it is even more important they have a solid recall in distraction.
 Muttley Solutions can help you with recall issues if you have a working or non-working gun dog.